 § 169-7.
 Regulatory sandbox requirements; procedures.

-(a) Upon approval of an applicant's application for entry into the regulatory sandbox, the applicant will have a period of 24 months after the date of approval to test the innovative product or service.
+(a) Upon approval of an applicant's application for entry into the regulatory sandbox, the applicant will have a period of 24 months to test the innovative product or service.
+The Council may revoke the waiver if the applicant fails to meet any of the conditions of the waiver.
 Innovations tested within the regulatory sandbox must be offered only to consumers who are residents of the State, except for any innovative products or services associated with a money transmitter, in which case only the physical presence of the consumer in the State at the time of the transaction may be required.
-The applicable State agency may, on a case by case basis, specify the maximum number of consumers permitted to receive an innovative product or service.
-The sandbox participant and applicable State agency may agree, by mutual agreement, to extend the 24‑month sandbox period or to increase the applicable cap in terms of numbers of consumers or dollar limits, for the particular product or service, if applicable.
+The Council, in coordination with the applicable State agency, may, on a case by case basis, specify reporting requirements and limits or restrictions on the innovative product or service.
+The sandbox participant, the Council, and the applicable State agency may agree, by mutual agreement, to extend the 24-month sandbox period or to increase the specified limits, if applicable.
 The Innovation Council or applicable State agency has discretion to publish a list of sandbox participants or a public notice of the existence of any innovation waivers.
+Consumer contracts shall not bind sandbox participants to provide service more than 90 days past the sandbox period, provided that the applicable State agency may require the sandbox participant to provide the services beyond the 90-day period as may be necessary to prevent consumer harm, as set forth in subsections (d) and (e) of this section.
+Sandbox participants shall include in all consumer contracts and renewals that all services may be terminated according to this Chapter and waiver.

-(b) A sandbox participant may be required to post a consumer protection bond, or alternatively, a deposit of cash or readily marketable securities, with the applicable State agency in an amount determined by it, as security for potential losses suffered by consumers.
-This security may be cancelled or refunded when the waiver has expired or when the applicable State agency has determined that any consumer claims have been satisfied, whichever is later.
+(b) A sandbox participant may be required to post a consumer protection bond, or alternatively, a deposit of cash or readily marketable securities, with the applicable State agency in an amount determined by the applicable State agency, as security for potential losses suffered by consumers.
+This security may be cancelled or refunded when the applicable State agency has determined that all consumer claims have been satisfied, or four years after the waiver expires, whichever is sooner.

 (c) Not later than 30 days before the end of the sandbox period, a sandbox participant may request an extension of not more than 12 months for the purpose of obtaining a license or other authorization required by law.
 The applicable State agency shall grant or deny a request for an extension by the end of the sandbox period.
 The Innovation Council and the applicable State agency shall provide for an expedited process for an innovative product or service that is substantially similar to a product or service for which a waiver has previously been granted.